 Ideally, your client will sign the contract right away.
 However, some clients will have specific needs, and may ask for a proposal to be amended before they sign.
 If so, they can leave a comment on the proposal directly.
 When this happens, you’ll get an email notification with the comment they added.

 In order to make changes to the proposal, you’ll need to unlock it.
-You can use the "Edit proposal" button at the top of the page to make it editable.
+Click the 3 dots in the upper right corner and choose "Return to draft" to make changes.

 You can view all of your proposals under a client's proposals tab.
 If you added projects and tasks to your contract, they have been automatically added to your project management (you can toggle this setting in settings > preferences > proposals).

 A signed proposal means it’s time for you to get to work, so you can deliver a high-quality, on-time project to the client.
-If you’re not sure where to start, learn more about project management in Hectic.
+If you’re not sure where to start, learn more about project management.